nedap/archie/README.md

 It is licensed under the Apache license.

 **Note: active Archie development has moved to the openehr github at https://github.com/openehr/archie .
-The next version will likely be released from there.
-There will be some backwards incompatibilities to better adhere to the OpenEHR specifications and to introduce some new concepts, but it should be relatively easy to migrate.
-It is possible there will still be some bugfix releases from this project.**
+Starting from the 0.4 release, released have been moved to the OpenEHR archie repository.
+You can still find information about the 0.3 releases here, but no more 0.3 released will be released.**

 ## dependency